RimorCosmicam/Mover/README.md

 3. **Pair**: Scan the QR code in the desktop app with your iPhone.
 4. **Control**: Use your iPhone to scroll, click, and move your cursor with zero latency.

+Or just download the MacOS app and follow screen instructions.

 *Note: Ensure Terminal/Mover has Accessibility permissions in System Settings.*

 ## 🤝 Credits